ima-hima/jigsaw/readme.md

 ## Project for Jigsaw Labs fall/spring 2020–2021

-This project both queries an external API via Flask, which then provides an internal API that is in turn queried by Streamlit.
+This project queries an external API via Flask, which then itself provides an _internal_ API that is in turn queried by Streamlit.

-Read data from [Texaas Mixed Beverage Gross Receipts](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893) [json API](https://data.texas.gov/resource/naix-2893.json) which shows liqour sales per venue/merchant.
+Read data from [Texas Mixed Beverage Gross Receipts](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893) [json API](https://data.texas.gov/resource/naix-2893.json) which shows liqour sales per venue/merchant.
 Sales are broken down by beer, wine, liquor, cover charges.
 Overlay this on a map of Texas.

 Pull from TX API:
 - Location name